Skip to main content

 6. conduct which inhibits the peace or safety of members of the University community*;

-*Students are prohibited from playing sports or rough-housing in the halls as this may disrupt the living/learning environment.
+8. playing sports or rough-housing in the halls.
 Hall sports include, but are not limited to, tossing, bouncing, or kicking a ball or frisbee, roller blading, biking, using a scooter, using nerf guns, water guns or water balloons.

 Drugs

-The residential drug policy is governed by the "Alcohol and Other Drugs" policy as stated in the Student Handbook.
-The use, possession, distribution or manufacture of controlled substances is prohibited on University premises.
+The residential drug policy is governed by the Drug policy as stated in the Code of Conduct.
 If, at any time, drugs are found in a residence hall, room, suite or apartment, all individuals in the presence of drugs (i.e., guests, visitors, residents, etc.) will be found in violation of this policy.
 Students in possession of prohibited drugs or drug-related paraphernalia will be documented and may be used as evidence in campus conduct and/or criminal proceedings.

 Fire Safety

 Residential Fire Safety is a serious issue due to the population density and the potential for injury and loss that could occur as a result of a fire.
 In order to reduce fire hazards and comply with state fire codes, the University has established the following policies and procedures.
-Residents are expected to know and follow these procedures.
-Violators may face disciplinary action and/or arrest.
+Residents are expected to know and follow the policies in the Code of Conduct and the policies and procedures listed below.
+Violators will face disciplinary action and/or arrest.

 Fire Drills and Evacuation